SeaUrc/npmStat/README.md

 # Statlib

 ## Description
-WIP.
-A statistics library that can compute the following
+W.I.P.
+Aimed to handle statistics found at a college introductory level It can compute the following

 ### Descriptive statistics
  - min